Blood Sugar: A Guide to Glucose Monitoring

 While tracking your blood sugar can be interesting even if you don’t have diabetes, it isn’t overly useful unless your doctor has asked you to do so.

 For people who haven’t been diagnosed with diabetes, a single blood sugar reading only provides a snapshot of one moment in time.
 It doesn’t give an accurate picture of what your average blood glucose levels look like over a longer period.
+For longer-term monitoring, healthcare professionals typically use HbA1c tests, which measure your average blood glucose over the past 2-3 months.

 Regular home blood sugar monitoring is most useful for people who already have diabetes, especially those using insulin or other medications that can cause low blood sugar.
 Testing allows these patients to closely track their glucose levels throughout the day and take action when needed.
+According to Diabetes UK, regular self-monitoring helps people with diabetes make informed decisions about diet, exercise, and medication.

 Why Should People With Diabetes Monitor Blood Sugar Levels?